 Building healthy hooves

-It seems to me that some horses seem to have a bigger shoe habit than Imelda Marcos.
+Building healthy hooves is something that doesn’t happen in a couple of weeks or even a couple of months.
+Yet it seems to me that some horses have a bigger shoe habit than Imelda Marcos.
 When you’re paying upwards of $140 every four to six weeks, it can be so frustrating if your horse has chipped, cracked or thin feet that don’t hold on to a shoe for any length of time.
-Building healthy hooves, however, is something that doesn’t happen in a couple of weeks or even a couple of months.

 Scientific studies in different countries have shown an incidence of poor hoof quality in 30-40% of the horses studied.
-However, nutrition is just one part of the equation in hoof quality.
+However, nutrition is just one part of the equation in building healthy hooves.
 Farriery, genetics, conformation, management, and environmental conditions all play their part too.

 Hoof Growth and Structure

 Hoof growth is relatively slow, at around 0.2mm a day, meaning that the horn takes 9-12 months to grow from the coronary band to the weight-bearing surface.
 Any adverse changes, therefore, take a while to correct.
 You only have to look closely at a hoof to see that it’s actually highly complex in structure.
 Hoof wall thickness and strength are created by layers of linked cells.
 The strength of the hoof depends on the ability of these layers to hold together.